Skip to Content

 Conservation Status: Global populations are facing declines due to habitat destruction, human-wildlife conflict, and changes in prey availability.
 Conservation efforts focus on habitat protection and mitigating factors leading to their decreased numbers.

 Reproduction: Tawny Eagles are solitary breeders, usually nesting in large trees.
 They exhibit considerable fidelity to nesting sites, returning annually to the same location.
-Clutch size typically consists of 1 to 3 eggs with both parents involved in the upbringing of their young.
+The clutch typically consists of 1 to 3 eggs, and both parents are involved in the upbringing of their young.

 Spanish Imperial Eagle